grafana/mimir/docs/sources/operators-guide/tools/query-tee.md

 ## Configure the query-tee

 The query-tee requires the endpoints of the backend Grafana Mimir clusters.
-You can configure the backend endpoints by setting the `-backend.endpoints` flag to a comma-separated list of HTTP or HTTPS URLs.
+You can configure the backend endpoints by setting the `-backend.endpoints` flag to a comma-separated list endpoints:
+* HTTP endpoints: via HTTP or HTTPS URLs.
+Example: `http://query-frontend:80`.
+* gRPC endpoints: via gRPC URI scheme.
+Example: `dns:///query-frontend:9095`.
 For each incoming request, the query-tee clones the request and sends it to each configured backend.

-> **Note:** You can configure the query-tee proxy listening port via the `-server.service-port` flag.
+> **Note:** You can configure the query-tee proxy listening ports via the `-server.service-port` flag for the HTTP port and `server.grpc-service-port` flag for the gRPC port.

 ## How the query-tee works

 This section describes how the query-tee tool works.

 ### API endpoints

+Query-tee accepts two types of requests:
+1. HTTP requests on the configured `-server.service-port` flag (default port 80)
+1. [HTTP over gRPC](https://github.com/weaveworks/common/tree/master/httpgrpc) requests on the configured `server.grpc-service-port` flag (default port: 9095)

 The following Prometheus API endpoints are supported by `query-tee`: